JBarroca/JBarroca.github.io/_posts/2018-11-16-humans-vs-robots.md

 Humans.txt is a simple `.txt` file containing relevant information about every person who has contributed to a website.
 The initiative comes from [humanstxt.org](http://humanstxt.org) and its goal is to define `humans.txt` as the standart way to present a website's authorship.

-In my case, since I am developing this website as an individual project, I have no one else's information to present but my own.
-Therefore, in [this site's humans.txt file](/../../humans.txt), only my information is presented.
+In my case, since I am developing this website as an individual project, I have no one else's information to present but my own on the 'SITE' section.
+The site's logo was a portrait offered to me by a talented friend, whose information I have therefore added to the humans.txt file in the 'THANKS' section.
+Check out [this site's humans.txt file](/../../humans.txt).

 ### robots.txt ###